7 Ideas For Weekend Getaways To Lake Tahoe This Summer

 The hike up Mount Rose spans about 10.4 miles roundtrip and the gain in elevation is roughly 1,800 feet (548.6 meters).
 Keep in mind that this trail gets busy, especially in the spring and summer.
 You should budget roughly 6 hours for this entire hike.
 3 hours there, and three hours back.
 This will definitely be an all-day expedition.
 But it will be well worth it.

 The Heavenly Gondola Ride operates year-round.
 In the summer, you can take it up to the top of Heavenly Mountain and visit the observation deck, which has stunning views.
-This weekend getaway idea is terrific if you’re staying near Heavenly Resort in South Lake Tahoe.
-However, keep in mind that this ride is relatively pricey.
+This weekend getaway idea is terrific if you’re staying near Heavenly Resort.
+We suggest the Sierra Shores luxury condo complex, which is walking distance to Heavenly's free shuttle and all the action of South Lake Tahoe.

 At the top, you can also hike around.
 This is perfect for the entire family, but also for couples.
-At the top, it’s about as romantic as it gets.
-Perfect for popping the big question.
+The top is about as romantic as it gets.
+Perfect for special occasions, or even for a proposal he or she will never forget.
 There are also restaurants at the top to grab a meal if you’re hungry.
 Both the ride up and the ride down are great, but taking pictures from the gondolas is difficult because of the scratches.
 You’ll need to save most pictures for the view at the top.

-Lake Tahoe has a rich history of horseback riding.
-In fact, it’s a great area for equestrian lovers.
+Lake Tahoe has a rich history of horseback riding, and it's a wonderful area for equestrian lovers.
 Not only can you visit some state-of-the-art equestrian centers, but you can also go horseback riding on trails in and around Lake Tahoe.
-If you’re at all into horses, then this is a great way to spend a weekend.

 You can find equestrian centers and horseback riding lessons, and even pony rides for children, either in North Lake Tahoe or South Lake Tahoe.
 From the Tahoe Donner Equestrian Center in North Lake Tahoe, to the Alpine Meadows Stables and beyond, there are loads of options in Tahoe for a quick jaunt on a steed.

 Filled with golden sands and gently crashing waves, Sand Harbor is a resplendent beach situated on the north shores of Lake Tahoe.
-You can quite literally get lost in the views at Sand Harbor.
-Here, you’ll discover Pines and Cedar trees that spiral into the heavens along with granite rocks and large boulders that hang lazily along the shoreline.
+Here, you’ll discover pine and cedar trees that spiral into the heavens along with granite rocks and large boulders that hang lazily along the shoreline.

 Sand Harbor also features a variety of rentals.
 You can rent kayaks, paddleboards, sailboats, and more.
 Spend the day on the waters amidst the awe-inspiring beauty of your surroundings.
 Gaze out towards sparkling waters and listen to the call of birds soaring high above.
 Out here, on these fresh waters, life comes back to the basics.
 You begin to appreciate the little things.

 Of course, Sand Harbor has more than just that.
 Whether you’re looking for a meal, a drink or simply to lounge around in the sun, you can do it here on a weekend getaway.
-Here, you can also find picnicking, hiking, and even scuba diving.
-Keep in mind, during peak season, you’ll find parking difficult.
-However, during this period, you can grab a shuttle from Incline Village called the East Shore Express.
+You'll also find picnicking, hiking, and even scuba diving.
+Keep in mind, during peak season, parking will be difficult.
+However, during this period, you can grab a shuttle from Incline Village called the East Shore Express and get there in no time, and without the hassle.

 Top 15 Family Activities in Lake Tahoe